coveooss/coveo-python-oss/coveo-stew/README.md

 This functionality is provided out of the box by `stew build`, which creates a pip-installable package from the lock file that you can then stash in a private storage of your choice or pass around your deployments.

-## How to provision a production system
+## How to provision a business production system / how to freeze your project for "offline" distribution

-### Preparing the virtual environment

 You can keep `poetry` and `stew` off your production environment by creating a frozen archive of your application or library from your CI servers (docker used as example):

 - Use the `stew build` tool which:
     - performs a `poetry build` on your project
     - calls `pip download` based on the content of the lock file
-    - Moves the artifacts to the `.wheels` folder of your repo (can be configured with `--target`)
+    - Moves the artifacts to the `.wheels` folder of your repo
 - Recommended: Use the `--python` switch when calling `stew build` to specify which python executable to use!
-Make sure to use a python interpreter that matches the os/arch/bits of the system you want to provision
+Make sure to use a python interpreter that matches the os/arch/bits of the system you want to provision.

+The content in `.wheels` can then be zipped and moved around.
+A typical scenario is to push it into a Docker Container:

 - Include the `.wheels` folder into your Docker build context
 - In your Dockerfile:
     - ADD the `.wheels` folder